AbinayaPS/RK62_CtrlAltLite/data/nlu.md

 - report ATM/Credit card fraud?
 - steps to be followed to report ATM/Credit card fraud?
 - guidelines to be followed to report ATM/Credit card  fraud?
+- I gave my ATM pin to unknown person what should I do

 ## intent:jobfraud_precautions
 - how to protect ourselves while using job fraud?